Preservative Treated Wood FAQs

 The connector industry's standard hot-dip galvanized specification of G60 has been used successfully with CCA for several decades.
 This level of galvanization now needs to be increased as a result of the use of "alternative" replacements for CCA-C. Generally, the thicker the hot-dip galvanized coating is, the longer the expected service life of the connector or fastener should be.
 We offer many products in ZMAX®, hot-dip galvanized (HDG), mechanically galvanized and stainless steel for use with the treated woods of today.
 (ZMAX® is our branded name for continuous hot-dip galvanized steel with a G185 specification that provides more than three times the zinc of the industry standard G60 galvanized coating.)

 The suitability of fasteners and connectors is now not only dependant on the long list of environmental factors that always applied, but to a much greater extent than before, is also dependant on the base treating chemicals, additives, and wood species used.
-When anticipating the use of steel connectors and fasteners with treated lumber, users should consult our Preservative Treated Wood Technical Bulletin (PDF), the treated lumber chemical supplier, and the wood treater for specific recommendations.

 Due to the many variables involved, many of which are controlled by the chemical supplier and the wood treater, Simpson Strong-Tie cannot make an unqualified recommendation of any galvanized or other coating for use with treated wood.
 Additionally, because of the many variables involved, Simpson cannot provide estimates on service life of connectors, anchors or fasteners.